 We strongly suggest wearing shoes that are comfortable to walk in.
 Southwick’s Zoo is situated on natural terrain and encompasses over 175 acres.
 There is a lot of walking up and downhill, so wear appropriate footwear.

-However, don’t worry if you do forget yours… we sell cameras and film at the Purple Peacok Gift Shop within the Zoo.
+However, don’t worry if you do forget yours… we sell cameras, film, and batteries at the Purple Peacock Gift Shop within the Zoo.

 While much of the zoo is covered by shade, you still want protection from the sun.
 We are also situated very close to the woods, so you want to bring insect repellent.